TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

+The hash was cracked successfully.

-If we try to use this credentials to log in with `Evil-WinRM`, it works:
+If we try to use these credentials to log in with `Evil-WinRM`, it works:

 <br />